MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 # Set up Python Machine Learning Services (In-Database)

-  You install the components required for using Python by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard.
+  You install the components required for using Python by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard and following the interactive pompts as decribed inn this topic.

-  You can also use command-line options for SQL Server setup and specify the Python options, as described here.

-  Here is the overall process:
+**Overview of the setup process**

-  + In setup, be sure to install the database engine.
+  + Be sure to install the database engine.
 An instance of SQL Server is required to run Python scripts in-database.
   + Choose the **Machine Learning Services** feature, and select **Python** as the language.
   + After installation is complete, reconfigure the instance to allow execution of scripts that use an external executable.
   + You might need to make some additional configuration of the secured account used to run Python.
 Each configuration change requires a restart of the Trusted Launchpad service.

+To perform an unattended installation, use the command-line options for SQL Server setup and the arguments specific to Python, as described here: [Unattended Installs of SQL Server with Python Machine LEarnign Services](./unattended-installs-of-sql-server-python-services.md).

 ## Prerequisites